The Wearing of the Grin: Plot

-On a rainy stormy night while traveling through rural Ireland on his way to Dublin, Porky Pig is caught in a storm and asks for lodgings at a nearby castle for the night, but its caretaker, Seamus O'Toole, tells him that no one inhabits the place but himself and the leprechauns.
+On a rainy stormy night while traveling through rural Ireland on his way to Dublin, Porky Pig asks for overnight lodgings at a nearby castle, but its caretaker, Seamus O'Toole, tells him that no one inhabits the place but himself and the leprechauns.
 Porky dismisses the remark, tells the caretaker to "cut out this nonsense and take my bags to a room", and slams the front door, causing a mace above to fall.
 It strikes Porky on the head and knocks him unconscious.
 At that point, O'Toole is revealed to be a pair of leprechauns disguised as a human being.
 O'Pat, the first one, is very calm while O'Mike, the second one, quickly becomes frantic with fear that Porky is after their pot of gold.
 O'Pat, being the "Chief Leprechaun" in their area, convinces his partner that he knows how to deal with Porky.

 When Porky wakes up, he is helped to a room by the "reunited" caretaker who, during the short trip to the room, gets accidentally divided in two again when O'Pat walks along the stone railing of the stairs and goes off to the left as Porky and O'Mike go right.
 Porky, quite tired out by "all this excitement" doesn't notice the problem with his host, even handing him his coat, which O'Mike takes, and Porky tells him to just put the bags anywhere.
 Moving toward the bed, he meets O'Toole who asks him if he has seen his other half.
 Without thinking, he tells him it's by the door, O'Pat moves out of frame, and then it registers with Porky that he is in the presence of leprechauns.
 Terrified, he hides in the bed, which is a trap door.
 The bed closes into the wall and Porky is dropped down a winding shaft until he lands in a witness chair in a leprechaun courtroom ("The Leprechaun Court of Shaughnessy Township, County of Rourke O'Houlihan").
 There, the leprechauns charge and convict their archenemy of trying to steal the pot of gold (despite having no substantial evidence against him); they sentence Porky to the wearing of the Green Shoes.